Constructing graphs over $R^n$ with small prescribed mean-curvature: Formulation of the non-parametric prescribed mean-curvature problems in and

 (see, e.g., \cite{Akutagawa,Bartnik,Kenmotsu,Kobayashi}).
-The inverse problem is to find a function $u$, satisfying certain asymptotic conditions, whose graph over $\Rset^n$ describes a hypersurface in $\Rset^{n+1}$, respectively $\Rset^{1,n}$, for which a prescribed function $H:\Rset^n\to\Rset$ is its mean curvature.
+The inverse problem is to find a function $u$, satisfying suitable asymptotic conditions, whose graph over $\Rset^n$ describes a hypersurface in $\Rset^{n+1}$, respectively $\Rset^{1,n}$, for which a prescribed function $H:\Rset^n\to\Rset$ is its mean curvature w.r.t. some normal.
 In that case (\ref{eq:Hpde+}) and (\ref{eq:Hpde-}) become second-order quasi-linear elliptic PDEs for the unknown $u$, which we lump together as

 the upper sign for the Euclidean, the lower for the Minkowskian setting.

-Regarding the problem of hypersurfaces which are graphs over $\Rset^n$, we note that the scalar prescribed mean-curvature equation can be solved in great generality when $n=1$ (by simple quadratures, obviously).
-And for $n=2$ powerful complex variable techniques can be put to work, see \cite{Courant,Pryce,Kenmotsu,Kobayashi,AkutagawaNishikawa,Struwe,NitscheBOOK,HildebrandBOOKs}, in particular when $H\equiv 0$.
-However, for $n\geq 3$ no general solution method exists.
-While one finds many special results and general (non-)existence and regularity results, there is not much in terms of explicitly constructing non-special solutions --- except when $H$ is small.
-For small $H$ one can in principle compute solutions by running the iterations of the fixed point maps of the Schauder theory, or use the familiar variational methods; see, e.g. \cite{BJM} for a recent contribution.

-In the remaining sections we develop an alternative, non-variational, more direct constructive PDE approach which produces entire graphs in all dimensions $n\in\Nset$ for quite general mean curvature functions $H$ as long as they are small.
-Our approach treats the Euclidean and Minkowskian problems on an equal footing.

-While we here are interested in entire solutions over $\Rset^n$ motivated by the electromagnetic Born--Infeld model, and also by some problems in the theory of spacetime structure (e.g. \cite{Akutagawa,Bartnik,Gerhardt,Treibergs}), with some mild modifications our approach should be adaptable to the prescribed mean-curvature equation in bounded domains with small Dirichlet data for $u$ (e.g. \cite{SerrinA,BombieriGiusti,Trudinger,Takakuwa}); this then also includes the minimal / maximal hypersurface problem ($H\equiv 0$) with small Dirichlet data (e.g. \cite{Courant,NitscheBOOK,OssermanBOOK,HildebrandBOOKs,Struwe}).
-The parametric prescribed mean-curvature problem (e.g. \cite{Wente,BrezisCoron,CaldiroliMusina,Struwe,Ye,ChanilloMalchiodi}), which also captures embedded hypersurfaces which are not graphs over $\Rset^n$ and even non-embedded hypersurfaces, has a different structure, however.
+The different signs under the square roots are of course important, while the overall sign is just a matter of convention; it could be absorbed into $H$.